 Fasting is a great way to begin a new fitness or weight loss program.
 Reducing or, really, eliminating food and beverages that contribute to weight gain will help to kick-start your efforts and has the added benefit of body detoxification and colon cleansing.
 Some people fast by only eliminating solid food from their diet, while others prefer to eliminate both solid food and all beverages except water.
-Which one you choose really depends on your starting points and personal health considerations.
+Which type of fast you choose really depends on your starting points and personal health considerations.

 Advantages and Cautions